Blackstone Inc.: 1990s

 In 1990, Blackstone launched its hedge funds business, initially intended to manage investments for Blackstone senior management.
-That same year, Blackstone formed a partnership with J. O. Hambro Magan in the UK and Indosuez in France.
-Additionally, Blackstone and Silverman acquired a 65% interest in Prime Motor Inn's Ramada and Howard Johnson franchises for $140 million, creating Hospitality Franchise Systems as a holding company.
+The same year, Blackstone formed a partnership with J. O. Hambro Magan in the UK and Indosuez in France.
+Blackstone and Silverman also acquired a 65% interest in Prime Motor Inn's Ramada and Howard Johnson franchises for $140 million, creating Hospitality Franchise Systems as a holding company.

-In 1991, Blackstone created its Europe unit and launched its real estate investment business with the acquisition of a series of hotel businesses under the leadership of Henry Silverman.
+In 1991, Blackstone created its Europe unit and launched its real estate investment business with the acquisition of a series of hotel businesses under Henry Silverman's leadership.
 In October 1991, Blackstone and Silverman added Days Inns of America for $250 million.
 In 1993, Hospitality Franchise Systems acquired Super 8 Motels for $125 million.
-Silverman would ultimately leave Blackstone to serve as CEO of HFS, which would later become Cendant Corporation.
+Silverman left Blackstone to serve as CEO of HFS, which later became Cendant Corporation.

 Blackstone made a number of notable investments in the early and mid-1990s, including Great Lakes Dredge and Dock Company (1991), Six Flags (1991), US Radio (1994), Centerplate (1995), MEGA Brands (1996).
-Also, in 1996, Blackstone partnered with the Loewen Group, the second largest funeral home and cemetery operator in North America, to acquire funeral home and cemetery businesses.
+Also, in 1996, Blackstone partnered with the Loewen Group, the second-largest funeral home and cemetery operator in North America, to acquire funeral home and cemetery businesses.
 The partnership's first acquisition was a $295 million buyout of Prime Succession from GTCR.

-In 1995, Blackstone sold its stake in BlackRock to PNC Financial Services for $250 million.
-Between 1995 and 2014, PNC reported $12 billion in pretax revenues and capital gains from BlackRock, Schwarzman later described the selling of BlackRock as his worst business decision ever.
+In 1995, Blackstone sold its stake in BlackRock to PNC Financial Services for $240 million.
+Between 1995 and 2014, PNC reported $12 billion in pretax revenues and capital gains from BlackRock.
+Schwarzman later described the selling of BlackRock as his worst business decision ever.

-In 1997, Blackstone completed fundraising for its third private equity fund, with approximately $4 billion of investor commitments and a $1.1 billion real estate investment fund.
+In 1997, Blackstone completed fundraising for its third private equity fund, with approximately $4 billion of investor commitments and a $1.1-billion real estate investment fund.
 Also in 1997, Blackstone made its first investment in Allied Waste.
 In 1998, Blackstone sold a 7% interest in its management company to AIG, valuing Blackstone at $2.1 billion.
-In 1999, Blackstone partnered, together with Apollo Management to provide capital for Allied Waste's acquisition of Browning-Ferris Industries.
+In 1999, Blackstone partnered with Apollo Management to provide capital for Allied Waste's acquisition of Browning-Ferris Industries.
 Blackstone's investment in Allied was one of its largest at that point in the firm's history.

 In 1999, Blackstone launched its mezzanine capital business.
-Blackstone brought in five professionals, led by Howard Gellis from Nomura Holding America's Leveraged Capital Group to manage the business.
+It brought in five professionals, led by Howard Gellis from Nomura Holding America's Leveraged Capital Group, to manage the business.